-To make things simple Stitch & Story knitting and crochet patterns are designed with the complete beginner in mind.
-We have written and formatted them in a way that allows the novice crafter to work through a pattern in easily digestible chunks while learning the key elements needed to make reading any future pattern easy.
+To make things simple, Stitch & Story’s knitting and crochet patterns are designed with the complete beginner in mind.
+We’ve written and formatted them in a way that allows new crafters to work through a pattern in easily digestible chunks, while learning the key elements needed to make reading any future pattern easy.

-When you start any knitting or crochet project it is important that you read through the whole pattern at least once before picking up any tools or yarn.
-This will help you get an overall understanding of the different stages required to complete your project; help you identify if there are any new stitches or techniques you may want to practice (we’ve got lots of helpful video tutorials); make note of any tips that may be shared in the pattern; and gives you an opportunity to identify which instructions relate to the size you’re going to make and to highlight them if necessary (more on that later).
+When you start any knitting or crochet project it’s important that you read through the whole pattern at least once before picking up any tools or yarn.
+This will give you a brief overview of how many parts your pattern is made up of, and help you identify if there are any new stitches or techniques you may want to practice.
+It’s also a great chance to take note of any tips that may be shared in the pattern, and identify which instructions relate to the size you’re going to make.

 Practice makes perfect

-Often crafters want to skip this stage in their eagerness to get started with the project but this is a really important step in reading any pattern.
-A simple practice run; the gauge swatch or tension square is an opportunity for you to test stitches and check that your finished item will end up the same size as indicated on the pattern.
+Often crafters want to skip this stage in their eagerness to get started with the project, but knitting or crocheting a swatch before you start your pattern is a really important step!
+A swatch is a simple practice run; it’s an opportunity for you to test your tension, and check that your finished item will end up the same size as indicated on the pattern.

 Most swatches are 10cm x 10cm and are created by knitting or crocheting a specified amount of stitches and rows.
 If your completed swatch is smaller than 10cm x 10cm you can switch to a bigger needle/hook size to achieve the desired dimensions.
 If your swatch is bigger than 10cm x 10cm you may want to switch to a smaller needle/hook size.